benbp/on-taskgraph/README.md

 *If you want to optimize for high availability*

 - Run two processes in Scheduler mode (potentially on different machines) and run multiple processes in Task Runner mode (again distributing across machines if desired).
+- This project achieves high availability by relying on access to highly available mongo database, so mongo must be run in a highly available configuration.

+*If you want some degree of fault tolerance but don't care so much about 100% uptime (you can afford a few seconds of downtime on failure)*

+- Run one process in Scheduler mode, and one or multiple processes in Task Runner mode.
+Coordinate these processes with a service manager to quickly restart them when they crash.
+- Run mongo in a redundant configuration for higher degrees of fault tolerance.

 To interact with the system externally, e.g. running graphs against live systems, you need to be running the following RackHD services: